| electrolyte-ion-contentDefinition of electrolyte: An aqueous solution containing dissolved

 ion-number =

 (i+1) !
+H3O+H3O+ion-name =

 H3O+ !
-H3O+

-ion-valency = 1d0
+charge of H3O+:ion-valency = 1d0

-!
-Input in units of: [M] = [mol/l] = 1d-3 [mol/cm³]
+[M] = [mol/l] = 1d-3 [mol/cm³]refers to region where

-the electrolyte has to be applied to
+the electrolyte has to be applied toion-region =

 ion-number =